 With ClearCorrect, it’s highly unlikely that you’ll be dissatisfied with your results.
 That’s because your treatment provider will make any adjustments to correct minor issues long before they become major ones.
 That said, if you’re looking for a “satisfaction guarantee” or a “warranty” in the usual sense, you’ll need to touch base with your treatment provider.
 The individual dentists usually handle these issues.

 Does ClearCorrect have a nighttime-only treatment option?

 No. The success of your ClearCorrect treatment hinges on the fact that you wear your aligners for at least 22 hours per day.
-At present, nighttime-only treatment is only offered by two at-home aligner companies: Byte and Smile Direct.
+If you’re interested in nighttime-only treatment, you should look into Byte or AlignerCo.

 Do I need an X-ray before getting treatment with ClearCorrect?

 Usually, you do not need an X-ray before treatment with ClearCorrect.
 3D scans and impressions are more important.
 However, your chosen dentist will make the final call on X-rays.